UniversalDependencies/docs/_ga-feat/Definite.md

 shortdef: 'definiteness or state'
 ---

-In Irish, definiteness is indicated through the use of a definite particle singular _<b>an</b>_ or plural _<b>na</b>_ (also used with feminine singular in genitive case, see below), much like the definite article "the" in English.
+In Irish, definiteness is indicated through the use of a definite article singular _<b>an</b>_ or plural _<b>na</b>_ (also used with feminine singular in genitive case, see below), much like the definite article "the" in English.
 There is no indefinite particle, with nouns considered indefinite unless otherwise indicated.

 ### `Def` : definite